- About Domini

 History of Success

 As a shareholder in the Domini Funds, you make a difference in the world.
-Listed below are highlights of how you made a difference in 2005.
+Below are highlights of how you made a difference in 2006.